Chong-chul Rhee

-Rhee Chong-chul (이종철; 李鐘鐵; born c.
-1935) is a South Korean master of taekwondo who arrived to Australia in the 1960s.
-He is the founder of Rhee Taekwon-Do, which is widely publicised as Australia's first and biggest taekwondo school.
-Rhee holds the title 'World Master' and the rank of 8th dan in taekwondo.
-He is one of the twelve original masters of taekwondo of the Korea Taekwon-Do Association (KTA).
+Rhee Chong-chul (Korean: 이종철; Hanja: 李鐘鐵; b. (redacted due to inaccuracy) d.
+27 October 2023) was a South Korean Master of Taekwondo who arrived to Australia in the 1960s.
+He is the founder of Rhee Taekwon-Do, which is widely publicised as Australia's first and biggest Taekwondo school.
+Rhee holds the title 'World Master' and the rank of 8th Dan in Taekwondo.
+He is one of the twelve Original Masters of Taekwondo of the Korea Taekwon-Do Association (KTA).

 Early life

 Rhee was born in Korea during the period of Japanese occupation from 1910–1945.
 As a youth, he trained in martial arts, basketball, boxing, gymnastics, and weights.
 Later, he was an instructor in the Korean Marines for three years, teaching unarmed combat to the Marine Commandoes, Marine Brigade Headquarters, and the Marine 2nd Infantry Division.
-Under the direction of the KTA, Rhee helped introduce the art of taekwondo to Southeast Asia—most notably in Malaysia and Singapore, but also in Hong Kong, Indonesia, and Brunei.
+Under the direction of the KTA, Chong Chul & Chong Hyup Rhee helped introduce the art of taekwondo to Southeast Asia—most notably in Malaysia and Singapore, but also in Hong Kong, Indonesia, and Brunei.

 Australia

-Rhee was the first taekwondo master sent to Australia by the Republic of Korea, and was ranked around 5th dan at the time.
+Rhee was the first Taekwondo master sent to Australia by the Republic of Korea, and was ranked around 5th Dan at the time.
 He founded Rhee Taekwon-Do in Adelaide, South Australia, around 1965.
-Two of his brothers later joined him, and assist in managing parts of the school.
-Rhee was promoted to 8th dan in the early 1980s.
-He personally conducts Rhee Taekwon-Do grading examinations across most of Australia, visiting every region 4 times each year.
+Two of his brothers later joined him, and assisted in managing parts of the school.
+Rhee was promoted to 8th Dan in the early 1980s.
+He personally conducted Rhee Taekwon-Do grading examinations across most of Australia, visiting every region 4 times each year.

-Rhee has worked towards the reunification of Korea, serving as a member during the third through ninth terms—and as Chairman for the eighth term—of the Oceania Division of the Advisory Council on Democratic and Peaceful Unification.
-He has also served as Chairman of the Seoul Olympics Supporting Committee and founding President of the Korean Community Hall Construction Supporting Committee.
-The Republic of Korea awarded Rhee the Dongbaeg Medal (동백장) in 2003 for promoting taekwondo and Korean culture over the past 33 years.
+Rhee worked towards the reunification of Korea, serving as a member during the third through ninth terms—and as Chairman for the eighth term—of the Oceania Division of the Advisory Council on Democratic and Peaceful Unification.
+He also served as Chairman of the Seoul Olympics Supporting Committee and founding President of the Korean Community Hall Construction Supporting Committee.
+The Republic of Korea awarded Rhee the Dongbaeg Medal (동백장) in 2003 for promoting taekwondo and Korean culture over the previous 33 years.

 Rhee is listed as a pioneer in Asia (1950s and 1960s) and Australia (1970s) in Choi Chang-keun's list of taekwondo pioneers.